mikolasan/mikolasan.github.io/src/markdown/blog/castellated-vias.md

 ---
 title: Castellated vias
-subtile: As the way to "stack" extension boards
+subtitle: As the way to "stack" extension boards
 date: 2022-12-16
 blog: true
 published: 2022-12-20